survivejs/webpack-book/manuscript/output/02_library_output.md

 ## CommonJS

 The CommonJS specific targets are handy when it comes to Node.
 There are two options: `commonjs` and `commonjs2`.
 These refer to different interpretations of the [CommonJS specification](http://wiki.commonjs.org/wiki/CommonJS).
-Let’s explore the difference.
+Let's explore the difference.

 ### `commonjs`